Embedded Dreams

 Fun and easy to build buzzer circuit!

 Me and this circuit met when I was around 14 years old and I played with it for years.
 This was probably the circuit that most fascinated me in my early years and that awoke in me the passion for electronics.
-I saw it for the first time in Brazilian electronics magazines, some of them still in print today, but I tracked its origins it to a circuit from a book written in 1960 by Lou Garner - Transistor Circuits.
+I saw it for the first time in Brazilian electronics magazines, some of them still in print today, but I tracked its origins to a circuit from a book written in 1960 by Lou Garner - Transistor Circuits.

 This circuit is an oscillator, and is able to generate a sound wave, a tone.
 The tone’s frequency (if it’s a high or low sound) is controlled by the variable resistor.
-The sound volume of this circuit is considerable so, don’t put your ear too close to the speaker on the first run :) .
+The sound volume of this circuit is considerable so, don’t put your ear too close to the speaker on the first run .

 The circuit can be used as a bell, a sound warning, small alarms, simple sirens, etc (leave your application ideas on the comments section at the bottom).
 When I was in high-school I made a game as a project for the Electricity course.
 I made that game where you have a twisted wire that runs inside a metal ring; the goal is to take the ring from one extreme of the wire to the other, without ever touching the wire with the ring.
 If the wire and ring touched, a bulb lamp would turn on.
 This was what my teacher allowed me to do, but a few hours before project delivery I built this circuit inside a cheese box and connected it in parallel with the lamp, adding a quite audible buzz to any game playing failure.
 My teacher didn’t comment on my work, but he spent about 15 minutes looking inside the cheese box :).